Free-software license: 2010s

 In 2011, four years after the release of the GPLv3, 6.5% of all open-source licensed projects were GPLv3 while 42.5% were still GPLv2 according to Black Duck Software data.
 Following in 2011 451 Group analyst Matthew Aslett argued in a blog post that copyleft licenses went into decline and permissive licenses increased, based on statistics from Black Duck Software.

 In 2015 according to Black Duck Software and GitHub statistics, the permissive MIT license dethroned the GPLv2 as most popular free-software license to the second place while the permissive Apache license follows already at third place.
 In June 2016 an analysis of Fedora Project's packages revealed as most used licenses the GPL, MIT, BSD, and the LGPL.

 Definitions

 OSI-approved open-source licenses

 The group Open Source Initiative (OSI) defines and maintains a list of approved open-source licenses.
 OSI agrees with FSF on all widely used free-software licenses, but differ from FSF's list, as it approves against the Open Source Definition rather than the Free Software Definition.
 It considers Free Software Permissive license group to be a reference implementation of a Free Software license.
 Thus its requirements for approving licenses are different.

 FSF-approved free-software licenses

-The Free Software Foundation, the group that maintains the Free Software Definition, maintains a non-exhaustive list of free-software licences.
+The Free Software Foundation, the group that maintains the Free Software Definition, maintains a non-exhaustive list of free-software licenses.

 The Free Software Foundation prefers copyleft (share-alike) free-software licensing rather than permissive free-software licensing for most purposes.
 Its list distinguishes between free-software licenses that are compatible or incompatible with the FSF's copyleft GNU General Public License.